Four displaced after fire damages north Minneapolis home

 Four people are without a place to live after fire swept through their north Minneapolis home Sunday night.
-One pet died in the fire that broke out at a home on the 3900 block of Dupont Avenue N. just before 11 p.m.
+One pet died in the fire that broke out at a home in the 3900 block of N. Dupont Avenue just before 11 p.m.

 A resident called to report several people were in their yard with a gas can as the blaze broke out, said Melanie Rucker, a fire department spokeswoman.

-Crews arrived to find a "heavy fire" on the front porch with fire extending inside the 1½-story house.
+Crews arrived to find a "heavy fire" on the front porch with the blaze extending inside the 1 ½-story house.
 Two adults and two children were able to escape uninjured, Rucker said.

 More from Star Tribune